-Muriel Médard, Cecil H. Green Professor, received an honorary doctorate from the Technological University of Munich (TUM) and was elected to the National Academy of Engineers.
+Muriel Médard, Cecil H. Green Professor, received an honorary doctorate from the Technological University of Munich (TUM) and was elected to the National Academy of Engineering.
 Photo: Uli Benz/TUM.

 EECS professors are frequently recognized for excellence in teaching, research, service, and other areas.
 Following is an ongoing list of awards, prizes, medals, fellowships, memberships, grants, and other honors received by EECS faculty beginning in September 2019.